Broccoliux/dragonfly/journal.md

 i was doing macondo to get a decent laptop, but now thats on hold cuzz of arcana , i want to get to the singapore,

 now then i dont have any option left, all i can doo i restart.

+I am back at that point where i lost it. yeah i saved it this time, lol